 Significantly, these penalties now apply to both controllers and processors.

-As well as making sure they are addressing their GDPR obligations to ensure compliance and avoiding the risk of these fines being issued, data controllers and processors should be updating their insurance policies and revising supplier contracts to ensure appropriate indemnities are in place.
+As well as making sure they are addressing their GDPR obligations to ensure compliance and avoiding the risk of these fines being issued, controllers and processors should continually review their insurance policies, as well as their supplier contracts to ensure appropriate indemnities are in place.

 Whilst the potentially huge fines have become a focus of GDPR discussions, it must be remembered that these are not the only sanctions that can be imposed by the authorities and a range of other corrective powers are available to them.
 These include the authority to issue public warnings, reprimands, ordering controllers or processors to comply with data subjects requests, as well as authorities being given broad investigative powers with the power to undertake on-site investigative audits.close

 Those who previously processed sensitive data under the 1998 Act will be aware that it requires more protection.
 Similarly, the GDPR requires Special Category Data to be processed with more care.
 As special category data could create more significant risks to an individual’s fundamental rights and freedoms, in order to process special category data, you must identify and document both a lawful basis under Article 6 and also a separate condition for processing special category data under Article 9.
 GDPR expands the previous sensitive data definition by adding genetic and biometric data.
 It excludes personal data linked to criminal convictions and offences which are now dealt with separately (although the rules effectively remain the same for such data as a result of the Data Protection Act 2018).